jacobdensford/jacobdensford.com/generic-fantasy/index.md

 3|Dead in 1d6 hours unless treated
 4|Dead in 1d8 days unless treated

-Whenever you take about an hour to rest and eat or drink, you may replenish a point pool by succeeding on a test using its attribute.
+Whenever you take about an hour to rest and eat or drink, you may heal a point pool by succeeding on a test using its attribute.
 When you rest for the night on a full stomach, the test automatically succeeds.
 Returning a reduced attribute die to normal requires a week of comfortable rest with adequate food and drink.

 <footer>